Back to all guides

 5. Limit the accent color to small pieces unless it is the focal point.

-7. Remove any paper that has the same value and size as the focal point.
+8. Remove any paper that has the same value and size as the focal point, even if the color matches perfectly.

-The page has no starting point Increase contrast behind the focal piece or isolate it with quiet space.
+The page has no starting point Increase contrast behind the focal piece, enlarge it, or isolate it with quiet space.
+Do not add another accent until one element clearly leads.

 Choose a small working palette instead of trying to use every pretty scrap.